 The Underground Storage Tank Program is managed in accordance with the Ohio State Fire Marshal's Bureau of Underground Storage Tank Regulations.
 Underground storage tanks in the former gaseous diffusion plant buildings and associated facilities are owned by DOE.
-In 2019, FBP was responsible for five tanks and Centrus was responsible for one tank.
+PMA and MCS have no underground storage tanks.
+In 2020, FBP was responsible for five tanks and Centrus was responsible for one tank.
 These tanks include five diesel fuel tanks ranging in size from 2500 to 20,000 gallons and a 20,000 gallon gasoline tank.
 The registrations for these tanks are renewed annually.